Dietrich Jells

-Dietrich Jells (born April 11, 1972) is an American former professional football wide receiver.
-He played in the National Football League (NFL) from 1996 to 1999.
-In his first two seasons, he was a member of the New England Patriots after being selected out of the University of Pittsburgh by the Kansas City Chiefs in the 1996 NFL draft.
+Dietrich Jells (born April 11, 1972) is an American former professional football player who was a wide receiver in the National Football League (NFL) from 1996 to 1999.
+He played college football for the Pittsburgh Panthers.
+In his first two seasons, he was a member of the New England Patriots after being selected by the Kansas City Chiefs in the 1996 NFL draft.
 With the Patriots, Jells appeared in Super Bowl XXXI, a Patriots loss.
 In 1998–99, he played with the Philadelphia Eagles.
 Jells scored two career touchdowns, both in 1999 as an Eagle.